 (Adapted from the Club’s “100 Years Celebration” publication and updated)

-Play in the early days was on the public greens – Montgomery Street being the home venue – but in 1908 the club took over the present private green from the Parsons Green Bowling Club who had moved to Craigentinny.
+Play in the early days was on the public greens, Montgomery Street being the home venue, but in 1908 the Club took over the present private green from the Parsons Green Bowling Club who had moved to Craigentinny.
 In 1948 the Club took a major step forward and, under the Presidency of Mr. J.O.
-Young, the green which originally was the lawn of Parsons Green House, was purchased and became the property of the Club.
+Young, the green which originally was the lawn of Parsons Green House was purchased and became the property of the Club.

-Since its inception the Club has had its fair share of honours.
-Early awards were: 1898 Joint League Champions E. & L.P.B.C.
-Association, 1904 Gibson Shield Winners, 1904 League Champions E. & L.P.B.C.
-Association 3rd Division.
-Other honours have followed through the years and worthy of mention are the late George Robertson and Walter F. Mair who have had the honour of representing Scotland in International matches on several occasions; together with John Thomson, David A. Dickson, Allan.
-W. McInnes and Derek.
-McLean who have all represented E. & L.B.A in the Hamilton Trophy.
-Walter F. Mair and Allan McInnes between them have been club champions on no less than 28 occasions.
+Since its inception, the Club has had its fair share of honours.
+Early awards were: 1898 Joint League Champions Edinburgh & Leith PBC Association, 1904 Gibson Shield Winners, 1904 League Champions Edinburgh & Leith PBC Association 3rd Division.
+Other honours have followed through the years and worthy of mention is Walter F Mair who had the honour of representing Scotland in International matches on several occasions; together with John Thomson, David A Dickson, Allan W McInnes and Derek McLean who have all represented Edinburgh & Leith Bowling Association in the Hamilton Trophy.
+Walter F Mair and Allan W McInnes between them have been club champions on no less than 28 occasions.

-On the 75th Anniversary of the club, held in the Royal Abbey Hotel on 28th November 1964, the then president, D.G.
-Nisbet, intimated that the chief aim of the club had been to foster a spirit of respect, good-fellowship and sportsmanship – qualities to be endorsed by all members.
+On the 75th Anniversary of the Club, held in the Royal Abbey Hotel on 28th November 1964, the then president, D G Nisbet, intimated that the chief aim of the Club had been to foster a spirit of respect, good-fellowship and sportsmanship, qualities to be endorsed by all members.